hyec/s3fs-volume-plugin/glusterfs-volume-plugin/README.md

 ## Testing outside the swarm

 This is an example of mounting and testing a store outside the swarm.
-It is assuming the server is called `store1` and the volume name is `trajano`.
+It is assuming the server is called `store1` and the volume name is `myvol`.

-    docker plugin install trajano/glusterfs-volume-plugin --grant-all-permissions
+    docker plugin install mochoa/glusterfs-volume-plugin --grant-all-permissions
-    docker plugin enable trajano/glusterfs-volume-plugin
+    docker plugin enable mochoa/glusterfs-volume-plugin
-    docker volume create -d trajano/glusterfs-volume-plugin --opt servers=store1 trajano docker run -it -v trajano:/mnt alpine
+    docker volume create -d mochoa/glusterfs-volume-plugin --opt servers=store1 myvol docker run -it -v myvol:/mnt alpine